-So, now we know what pre-screening is, how it’s done, and why it’s so important, let’s get into the nuts and bolts of it – what do you actually ask?
+So, now we know what pre-screening is, how it’s done, and why it’s so important — what do you actually ask?

 There are several different types of candidate screening questions that you can ask, depending on what you want from this stage of your process.
 Here are some of the most common types:

-If you’re looking for some inspiration, then here it is!
-79 unique candidate screening questions that you can steal from us and use in your hiring process right now.
+Looking for some inspiration?
+Steal our 79 unique candidate screening questions and start using them in your hiring process right now.

 - What are your strengths?